cbrands/capstone-mlnd/capstone_report.md

 ### Data Preprocessing
 The data was split into a training set and a test set.
 Targets were one-hot-encoded, converting them from integers to vectors with length 12 (the number of plant species).
 The images were loaded into memory, resized to a resolution of 224 x 244 with 3 RGB channels, and converted to tensors.

 As explained in the Data Exploration section above there was a large mismatch in the data set were some species were reprecented by 600 images and other by only 200.
 Overall we could use more data.
 So data augmentation techniques were used to balance and enlarge the dataset.
-Using [Kears ImageDataGenerator class](https://keras.io/preprocessing/image/) I applied random rotations, zooms, and shifts in height and width.
+Using [Keras ImageDataGenerator class](https://keras.io/preprocessing/image/) I applied random rotations, zooms, and shifts in height and width.

 This created a an even distribution with a lot more data as shown below.
 ![](figures/plot3.png "augmented distribution")